Disruption-Consulting/autoMigrate/HOWTO-External-Password-Store.md

 mkstore -wrl wallet -createCredential DB1_TESTUSER  TESTUSER  "AvP2t23#Z+"

 # mkstore prompts once for wallet password used to create wallet in previous step
-# note use of double quotes surrounding the password enables any printable character to be used
+# note use of double quotes surrounding the password enables any printable character to be used enhancing security
 ```

 3. Add entry to tnsnames.ora